Recover Deleted Files With Gillware’s Professional Data Recovery Experts

 When you’ve accidentally deleted files from your computer, your phone, your external hard drive, or a USB flash drive, the most important thing you can do is immediately stop using the device.
 Even the simple act of booting up a computer, or plugging in a hard drive or USB drive can write new data to the device.
 The longer a device stays in use after you delete data, the lower the chances of successfully recovering data.

-Still not convinced?
-Check out some of these case studies for recovering deleted files...
+Check out some of these case studies for recovering deleted files on Gillware's Data Recovery Blog:

 Hard Disk Failure Recovery Case Study: Deleted and Dropped